michaeluno/amazon-auto-links/readme.txt

 = 3.8.0 =
 - Added the ability to convert amazon links in posts, comments and possibly other areas into user's associate links.
+- Fixed a bug that descriptions of category units were HTML-encoded.

 = 3.7.10 - 11/14/2018 =
 - Fixed a bug that caused a PHP warning upon plugin uninstall.